Pro Kabaddi 2019: Here are the scenarios facing each team in the exciting race for playoffs

 (Points System: Win: 5 points, Tie: 3 points, Loss by less than 8 points: 1 point)

-The league leaders Dabang Delhi have assured their place in the playoffs and need just a win from their remaining four games to secure direct entry into the semis.
-Thanks to their superior score difference, Delhi can finish in the top two even if they lose all their games, but lose at least three of those by a margin of seven points or less.
+The league leaders Dabang Delhi have assured their place in the semi-finals after securing a top-two finish in the league stage this season.

-To finish top, Delhi need to win three more games.
-However, if they beat the Bengal Warriors they would need just two wins to finish in the number one position.
-Two wins and two defeats by seven-point or lesser margin would also be enough.
+To finish top, Delhi need to win one game and get one point from the other two matches.
+However, if they beat the Bengal Warriors on Monday they would seal the number one position.

 2. Bengal Warriors (P:19, Pts: 73, SD: +86)